trinodb/trino/docs/src/main/sphinx/functions/comparison.rst

 .. _quantified_comparison_predicates:

-Quantified Comparison Predicates: ALL, ANY and SOME
+Quantified comparison predicates: ALL, ANY and SOME
 ---------------------------------------------------

 The ``ALL``, ``ANY`` and ``SOME`` quantifiers can be used together with comparison operators in the